MauriceWagner224/Pygame-Platformer/README.md

 #### [Python 3.11](https://www.python.org/ftp/python/3.11.0/) select the correct version of Python for your OS and follow the instructions below.

-The project was written in the [64 Bit Version of Python 3.11](https://docs.python.org/3.11/using/windows.html#the-full-installer) for Windows
+The project was written in the [64 Bit Version of Python 3.11](https://docs.python.org/3.11/using/windows.html#the-full-installer) for Windows .

- for Windows.
 (Download for this Version can be found at the bottom of this document)

 #### [Installing Python](https://docs.python.org/3.11/using/windows.html#the-full-installer)